ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 * A [HACCURY Luminous 1° Round level bubble](https://www.aliexpress.com/item/4000457838875.html) can help you achieve accurate leveling.
 * A [Sunwayfoto DYH-68B Leveling Base](https://www.amazon.com/Sunwayfoto-DYH-68B-Profile-Leveling-Butterfly/dp/B09ZT3HVMN/) and [LEOFOTO
 QS-50K 50mm Quick Link Set](https://www.amazon.com/Leofoto-QS-50K-Plates-Tripod-Release/dp/B0981C36RX) can ease the leveling process AND as act as a standoff to provide extra clearance for the Benro Polaris knobs!

+### B4 - The Polaris cannot connect to my Home Wifi
+The current firmware of the Benro Polaris does not allow connection to other WiFi networks.
+It can only host its own Wi-Fi hotspot.

+This is no longer a limitation.
+The Alpaca Benro Polaris Driver can serve as a proxy for the Polaris.
+It is capable of connecting to both the Polaris Wi-Fi Hotspot and your home Wi-Fi network.
+This allows you to manage the Polaris from any device connected to your home Wi-Fi, including an iPad, a phone, a desktop, or a laptop.

 ### C1 - Cannot see "`communications init... done`" in the log.
 * Use the Alpaca Benro Polaris Driver log window to help diagnose your problem.
 The messages aim to help point you in the right direction.
 The driver will continue to retry connecting until you have resolved any issues.